HYP3R00T/CelestialDocs/content/docs/examples/add-a-guide.md

 - Manual entry warning: if you add a manual slug in `data/config.ts` and see a warning, verify the slug is correct and the file exists.
 - Ordering surprises: remember manual `entries` control top ordering.

-## 5) Optional: Add a cover image and meta info
+## 5) Optional: Add image assets and meta info

-Add `cover` and `coverAlt` fields to show a representative image for the guide.
 Place images in `public/images/` and reference them by path (e.g., `/images/guides/cover.jpg`).
+Include descriptive alt text in the page content or frontmatter for accessibility.

 ## Example final file